- It’s cheap

 ESPN+ also offers news articles from the app, although that may not be what most people are looking for in a streaming app.
 But if you want to learn more about what to watch in the ESPN+ streaming library, our experts have a guide that will explain the details.

 Have a problem with your ESPN+ service?
 Customer support primarily consists of some FAQ articles.
-The service also offers a live chat, email support, and phone support for customers should there be any problems the FAQ can’t solve.
+The service also offers live chat, email support, and phone support for customers should there be any problems the FAQ can’t solve.

 We’ve also found ESPN appears to be fairly good about responding to some negative reviews left on its Android and iOS app stores.
 If you need help quickly.
 We recommend the live chat feature, which you can access here.

 Live chat was fast, and response times were within seconds.
 Phone support is also fast, but you’ll have a harder time troubleshooting through there.
 Email support may be time delayed by several hours, but you will get an email within seconds acknowledging the receipt of your support ticket.

 ESPN+ was surprisingly easy to cancel, but you’ll need to do it from a web browser, not the app.
-From the browser, you go to your user profile, then “ESPN+ Subscriptions”.
+From the browser, you go to your user profile, then “ESPN+ Subscriptions.”
 ESPN+ asks you to log in to your account again, and from there, you can cancel.
 All told, the cancellation takes less than 2 minutes.
+Our guide on how to cancel ESPN+ has more detailed info about the steps.

-There’s a no refund once you’ve paid for a month.
+There’s no refund once you’ve paid for a month of ESPN+.
 Instead, you’ll get to keep using the service for the remainder of the month or the period for which you paid.
+So, make sure you know what you’re getting into before paying for the subscription.
+For example, watching what’s on the ESPN channel isn’t available on this service, but you need a live TV streaming platform.